MikeRogers0/MikeRogersIO/_posts/Drafts/2014-05-20-my-OSX-setup.md

 ## RVM

-I use Vagrants for most my development, but it's pretty handy to have all the [RVM](http://rvm.io/) goodness all setup for when I want to do a small bit of code.
+I use Vagrants for most my of development stuff, but it's pretty handy to have all the [RVM](http://rvm.io/) goodness all setup for when I want to do a small bit of code.

 ## Dotfiles

-I try to keep my dotfiles slim so I don't forget common commands, though I've got a few alias setup that I've nabbed from [Dan Harpers dotfiles](https://github.com/danharper/dotfiles).
+I try to keep [my dotfiles](https://github.com/MikeRogers0/dotfiles) as slim as I can so I can remember everything.
+For the most part I've just got a few aliases setup that I've nabbed from [Dan Harper](https://github.com/danharper/dotfiles) and [Phil Balchin](https://github.com/phil/dotfiles)

-I'll go into more detail about my Vagrant and VIM setup in their own posts.